egome019/employeeDirectory-React/README.md

   ## Description

-  The application is an employee directory that displays all the employees on record with a picture, name, date of birth, email, and phone number of each employee .
+  The application is a React JS powered employee directory that displays all the employees on record with a picture, name, date of birth, email, and phone number of each employee .
 You can sort by name or you can look up an employee by name directly by using the search box.

   ## Table of Contents